cold-storage/hipq/README.md

 message.
 Or you do an HTTP request and include a callback URL where the service can send back information at a later time.

-One hard requirement here is that there must be some way to map the response message with the request message.
+One hard requirement is there must be some way to map the response message with the request message.
 Both the request and the response message must have some unique information that can be used to build a string key to match up the two.